m-ressel/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Case Study Questions.md

 | B           | sushi        | 2            |
 | C           | ramen        | 3            |

+Since Client B ordered the same amount of 3 items all of them are the most popular for B.

 ---
 **6. Which item was purchased first by the customer after they became a member?**

+I rank orders made after join_date basing them on the customer_id and ordering them by order_date.
+Then I choose the earliest one so the ones that have rank equal to 1.

 ```
     WITH ranked_members_order_after AS(